michaelsproul/usydrc/README.md

 If you're not a vim-guru you may want to run `export EDITOR=nano` before you edit your crontab.
 To check that the entry has been added correctly, run `crontab -l`.

-I haven't test this (or indeed anything) on Mac, so you may want to check out `launchd` instead.
+I haven't tested this (or indeed anything) on Mac OS X, so you may want to check out `launchd` instead.

 ## Running Automatically (Windows) ##